Newstalk: Weekday Format

+From 10:00PM -12:00 AM Monday -Thursday The Tom Dunne is on air after Off The Ball with Splanc, Newstalk’s weekly Irish language show presented by Cũan O’ Flaharta on Fridays after Off The Ball.

 Audience share

 On 5 November 2020, Newstalk announced it had recorded an all-time high weekly reach of 804,000 listeners, up 62,000 on the same time the previous year.
 The station's listened yesterday figure is an all-time high of 426,000 listeners, up 13,000 on 2019.
-Newstalk has a prime-time Market Share figure of 6.7%.
+Newstalk has a prime-time Market Share figure of 7.8%.

 History

 In 1999 the Broadcasting Commission of Ireland (BCI) invited applications for a number of new Dublin radio services, expanding on the then duopoly of 98FM and FM104.
 One was for a speech-based radio service.
 The Independent Local Radio (ILR) national news provider Independent Network News, was one of two applicants for this licence, and its applicant company, News 106, was awarded the franchise.
 However, before the station even went on air, several ILR companies decided that they did not want to be part of the venture, and the station's shareholding was restructured, with at launch, 98FM, FM104, Clare FM, Carlow Kildare Radio, LMFM, East Coast Radio, South East Radio and WLR FM, along with Setanta, being the shareholders in the company.

 The station first went on air (under its original name NewsTalk 106) on 9 April 2002, with David McWilliams the first presenter.
 In its original format, it offered Twenty-Twenty News, every twenty minutes.
 The first 20/20 news bulletins were presented by several newsreaders including Eimear Lowe, James Healy, Dyane Connor, Dimitri O'Donnell, Sean Archibald and Abigail Reilly.
 In September 2004 the news service was reduced to every thirty minutes ("News 30") along with a revamped news team to replace the original journalists who had left the station by this stage.
 In Summer 2004, the station signed Eamon Dunphy, dropping David McWilliams, resulting in controversy.
 In 2004, FM104 was forced to sell its stake as a condition of its takeover by Scottish Radio Holdings.
 This meant that Communicorp was able to take majority control of the station.
 Setanta and Hyper Trust remained as minority shareholders.